 Does Medicare Pay for Assisted Living?

 - Private Pay – The better assisted living communities expect that a person has some amount of their own money to pay for their care.
 Medicare does not pay for assisted living.

-- Veteran’s Benefits - Some military veterans are eligible to receive assistance in paying for assisted living if they are financially and service eligible.
+- Veteran’s Benefits – Some military veterans are eligible to receive assistance in paying for these living arrangements if they are financially and service eligible.